CompareScalar

 Input

 Number of elements involved in the computation.
-When setting count, ensure that the space occupied by count elements is 256-byte aligned.
+When setting count, ensure that the memory occupied by count elements is 256-byte aligned.

 Returns